cvpa3/dl-practice/README.md

+## Notice) The deadline for Practice # 1 extended to November 30th.
 #EE735 Computer Vision</br>RCV Deep Learning Practice \#1:</br>Multi-Class Single-Label Image Classification.
 ## Task 1.
 Build an initial framework
 This frame work is used as a base for all the DL practices.